How to Ease Kids' Fears During Storms

-Some children can have a tough time when it’s raining cats and dogs.
-Helping kids to manage their fears is all about knowing what works for them.
-Below are tips to better manage your little one’s anxieties and helpful advice to consider so that you’re ready when the skies grow dark.
+Some children have a tough time when it’s raining cats and dogs.
+But you can help your kids manage their fears by knowing what works for them.
+Below are tips to keep your little ones’ anxieties at bay and helpful advice to consider so that you’re ready when the skies grow dark.

 Mute the media.
 As severe weather approaches, live TV’s storm updates can be very important for us to know what’s heading our way, but it can also provoke anxiety in children.
 Lowering the volume and turning on closed captioning can get you the details you need while helping your kids stay relaxed.

-Stay informed.
+Stay informed on the storm.
 Download a weather related app to your phone — many will alert you to National Weather Service notifications in real time.
-And some really good apps are “nowcasting” or developing hyper-localized forecasting based on you location.

-Keep it kid friendly.
+Keep it kid-friendly.
 Put together a box full of fun projects for kids to work on in your sheltering area.
-Include flashlights, glow sticks, healthy snacks, coloring books and crayons, etc. Kids also love a good dance party.
-Use your smartphone to stream music and they can get their wiggles out.
+Include flashlights, glow sticks, healthy snacks, coloring books and crayons.
+Kids also love a good dance party.
+Use your smartphone to stream music so they can get their wiggles out.

 Safely riding the storm out.
 If kids are out and about when the weather turns foul, they need to know how to react quickly.
 Should thunder and lightning descend on the neighborhood, they should move indoors immediately — keeping away from open spaces — and never stop to seek shelter under a tree.
-A safe idea is to practice the 30/30 rule: If the time between seeing a lightning flash and hearing the thunder clap is less than 30 seconds, the lightning is close enough to pose a threat, so they should go inside.
 Once the storm is over they should wait for 30 minutes before resuming outdoor activities.

-Ready for anything.
 These simple measures can make a big difference when the weather gets rough.
 And remember — another important preparation for summer storms should be a review of your homeowner’s policy.
-Check in with an American Family Insurance agent to talk about your coverage options today.
+If you’re wondering what kind of storm damage is covered by your home insurance, connect with your American Family Insurance agent to talk about your coverage options today.